Map-A-Droid/MAD-docs/installation/manual.rst

 You need a Database with full permissions.
 That DB can be located on a different Server, but needs to be accessible by your MAD server.

-If you are plan to use `PMSF <https://github.com/pmsf/PMSF>`_ as a webfrontend: use at least MariaDB 10.2 or higher!
+If you are planning to use `PMSF <https://github.com/pmsf/PMSF>`_ as a webfrontend: use at least MariaDB 10.2 or higher!

 .. code-block:: bash